SGShuman/markov_sentence_generator/README.md

 Run code.markov_chain to get a sense of how it works.

+You can also use the exploratory ipython notebook to get a feel for some of the properties.

 I find the best chain lengths are 1 or 2.
 3 produces sentences from the text.
 Syntax model takes about 2 minutes to fit on the example text of 302KB.

 ```python
 python _code.markov_chain.py
 ```

-Finally the TrueCaser class looks at a corpus and then truecases sentences.
+Finally the TrueCase class looks at a corpus and then truecases sentences.